 This seminar, taken concurrently with SW 691, provides students with the opportunity to integrate academic course-work, including values and ethics, with their field practicum experiences.
-Concurrent enrollment in SW 690 and SW 691.
+Concurrent enrollment in SW 690 and SW 691 is required.
 Spring semester only.
-Prerequisites: Admitted MSW students only, completion of at least 12 credit hours of MSW foundation coursework including SW 640, and a practicum-director-approved placement in a Field Practicum.
+Prerequisites: Admitted MSW students only, completion of at least 12 graduate hours in the MSW foundation including SW 640, and a practicum-directorapproved placement in a field practicum.